Alex Jones’ Infowars files for bankruptcy protection - NewsBreak

 Neil Heslin, whose 6-year-old son, Jesse Lewis, died in the Newtown school shooting, said he did not immediately know how the bankruptcy will affect his defamation lawsuit against Jones in Texas, where a trial on how much money in damages Jones should pay the families is set to begin next week.

-“It is what it is,” Heslin said.
-“We’ll see where it all goes.
-He’s tried everything to avoid everything.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+Associated Press writer Dave Collins in Hartford, Connecticut, contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0